vranystepan/kubernetes-basics/hands_on/02_simple_service.md

     kubectl port-forward svc/app 8080:80
     ```

-    > please not the log messages, you have requested service
+    > please note the log messages, you have requested service
     > but it's forwarding to the pod.
     </details>